American Horror Story: Hotel

-Created by Ryan Murphy and Brad Falchuk for cable network FX, the series is produced by 20th Century Fox Television.
-Asylum was broadcast between October 7, 2015, to January 13, 2016, consisting of 12 episodes, despite initially reported to consists of 13 episodes.
+Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Century Fox Television.
+Hotel broadcast between October 7, 2015, to January 13, 2016, consisting of 12 episodes, despite initially reported to consists of 13 episodes.
 The season was confirmed in October 2014, with the subtitle Hotel announced in February 2015.
 As stated by Murphy and Falchuk, Hotel is thematically darker than previous installments and was inspired by old hotel horror films and actual hotels situated in downtown Los Angeles with a reputation for sinister events.
 The cycle also marks a return to filming in Los Angeles, where the first two seasons were shot.
 Hotel features one of the most expansive sets in American Horror Story history, with production designer Mark Worthington building two stories on a soundstage, along with a working elevator and stairway.
 In July 2015, FX launched a marketing campaign for the series, with most trailers and teasers touting Gaga's involvement.

 Hotel garnered eight Emmy Award nominations, including two acting nominations for Paulson and Bates.
 However, it was the first time that a season of American Horror Story was not nominated for Outstanding Limited Series.
 In addition, Gaga won the Golden Globe Award for Best Actress – Mini-Series or Television Film, while Hotel received a nomination for Best Mini-Series or Television Film.